alwessel/fishscanner/README.md

 A magical application that brings your fish drawings to life in a virtual ocean!
 Draw a fish on paper, scan it, and watch it swim around with other fish in a beautiful underwater world.

 This project is based on the wonderful work by [David Svitov](https://github.com/david-svitov/fishscanner), who created the original FishScanner.
-This version extends his creative vision to add support for HEIC images (from iPhones), improve background detection, and make the experience even more delightful.
+This version extends his creative vision to add support for HEIC images (from iPhones), live updates so you improve background detection, and make the experience even more delightful.

 > Forked from [david-svitov/fishscanner](https://github.com/david-svitov/fishscanner)